Walsh article from 1924 |

 Possibilities #2 and #3 combined shed a lot of question on what if anything happened in Austin 1842.

 I will add, possibility #2 faces the same objection as #1: newspapers like the Telegraph and Texas Register reported on matters of 1842 that were of far less consequence to the Tonkawa than a hypothetical event that required the tribe to take refuge inside Austin.
-Other papers are in 1842 showing the Tonkawa being mustered to Corpus Christi.
+Other news from 1842 show the Tonkawa being mustered to Corpus Christi.
 We will however keep possibility #2 on the table for further exploration.

 Simplest explanation: 1842 should have been 1862